VicSanRoPe/context-karnaugh/README.md

 Groups
 -------
 Groups are input by inserting a letter (one per group) on every cell the group covers.
 The way they are drawn is handled automatically.
-The first few uppercase letters have colors assigned to them.
+The uppercase letters have colors assigned to them.
 The following example shows three groups: at the corners, the edges, and in the middle.
 ```tex
 \startkarnaugh[ny=4, nx=4]
 	\startkarnaughgroups